National First XV Championship (New Zealand): Moascar Cup

 The oldest and most prestigious nationwide trophy in 1st XV rugby dates back to the end of World War One.
 At the end of the Great War, ten divisions of troops, six British, three Australian and a New Zealand division were waiting in Ismailia, Egypt to be sent home.
 Authorities within these divisions decided competitive sport would be a good way to fill in the time.
 A committee of officers was formed and they visited Cairo in search of a suitable trophy for a rugby tournament.
 When they returned they had a magnificent but somewhat cumbersome trophy made of Sterling Silver and stamped with "Made in London, 1904".
 The trophy was named the Moascar Cup.
 (Moascar was thought to be the name of a village in Egypt but it is, in fact, Arabic for "camp".)
 It was decided that the trophy in honour of the occasion should be mounted on the centre part of a sawn-off German propeller shot down in Palestine.
 The Cup, also contested by a South African division, was won by the New Zealand Mounted Rifle Brigade who won eight and drew one of its nine games.

 On return to New Zealand, there was considerable debate about what was the best use for the trophy.
 It was agreed that it should be returned to the New Zealand Rugby Union and used for an appropriate competition.
 The individual charged with convincing the New Zealand Rugby Union of the trophy’s merit was Lieutenant-Colonel E J Hublert, commanding officer of the Mounted Rifle Brigade.
 The trophy was accepted and the New Zealand Rugby Union decided the best use for the trophy was to use it to promote Secondary Schools rugby which had suffered badly because of the War.
+The cup was first won by Christchurch Boys' High School, defeating Palmerston North Boys' High School 1-0 in 1920.
 A knockout competition in both the North and South Islands was inaugurated with the final to be played at Athletic Park in Wellington.
 However, the best intentions of administrators were undone by apathetic attitudes by some schools and three years of expensive and time-consuming matches.
 Soon the knockout competition was abolished and replaced by a challenge system.